ECB to acknowledge weak growth but keep policy unchanged

-FRANKFURT (Reuters) - The European Central Bank is all but certain to keep policy unchanged on Thursday but may acknowledge a sharp slowdown in growth, raising the prospect that any further policy normalization could be delayed.
+FRANKFURT (Reuters) - The European Central Bank is all but certain to keep policy unchanged on Thursday but may acknowledge a sharp slowdown in economic growth, raising the prospect of any further policy normalisation being delayed.

 The ECB last month ended a landmark 2.6 trillion euro ($2.96 trillion) bond purchase scheme and maintained its guidance that an interest rate hike is likely late this year.

+But growth appears weaker than thought just a few weeks ago, with a survey on Thursday showing business activity across the euro zone barely expanded at the start of the year.
+The January reading for IHS Markit’s Flash Composite Purchasing Managers’ Index was the weakest since July 2013. [nS8N1XG06I]

-But growth appears weaker than thought just a few weeks ago, suggesting that its next move could even be an easing of policy rather than a tightening.
+This suggested that the ECB’s next move could even be an easing of policy rather than a tightening.

 Germany, France and Italy, the euro zone’s biggest economies, barely grew in the fourth quarter and ECB President Mario Draghi has already acknowledged that the slowdown could be longer than expected, setting up the ECB for a dovish meeting.